A widely held misconception is that ankle braces are only used by sports enthusiasts.

 The McDavid 195 is one of the most popular ankle braces on the market.
 It provides Level 3 ankle support (the highest degree of support available) and features a figure-6 strap configuration, a built-in arch, padded lining, and a ventilating tongue.

-We love the compression and support provided by the McDavid, but some users have reported that the brace feels too stiff.
+I love the compression and support provided by McDavid, but some users have reported that the brace feels too stiff.

 Figure-8 stabilizing straps wrap around the ankle for added support, while laces let you easily adjust the brace according to your comfort level.